 The response will detail any actions taken to investigate the complaint and provide a full explanation of the decision made and the reason(s) for it.
-Where appropriate, it will include details of actions Whickham School will take to resolve the complaint.
+Where appropriate, it will include details of actions that the school (and the Trust as a whole, if applicable) will take to resolve the complaint.